 The first Uganda National Agricultural Extension Symposium was successfully held from 13 – 15 March 2018 at Hotel Africana in Kampala.
 The symposium was organised under the theme” Enhancing Capacity and Quality Promoting Gender Responsive, Nutrition Sensitive and Professional AEAS in Uganda “.
 This symposium was the first of its kind with the aim of forging even more solutions and partnerships that will move agricultural extension services in Uganda.

 The symposium was graced by Mr. Opolot Okasaai, Director Crop Resources, representative of the Minster of Agriculture and the Chief of Party for the Enabling Environment for Agriculture Feed the Future, Mr. Milton Ogeda.
-The symposium was attended and supported by partners: USAID, AFAAS, Ministries of Agriculture Animal Industry and Fisheries, SG2000, Food Rights Aliance, GFRAS, DLEC, Academia, Farmer Organizations, among others.
+The symposium was attended and supported by many partners including: USAID, AFAAS, INGENAES, Ministries of Agriculture Animal Industry and Fisheries, SG2000, Food Rights Aliance, GFRAS, DLEC, Academia, Farmer Organizations, among others.

 During the opening ceremony, Mr. Opolot Okasaai, declared: ‘’Government is also focussing resources on increasing access to & use of critical farm inputs; promoting sustainable land use and soil management; nutrition and increasing access to agricultural finance with specific attention to women’’.